It’s amazing what a difference a little water can make.

 But ongoing research about the Moon’s chemistry is revealing that it may be wetter than initially thought, which raises questions about some aspects of this origin story.

 A video simulation show the canonical model of the Moon’s formation, in which the proto-Earth was hit by a Mars-sized object between 4.4. and 4.5 billion years ago.
-Video and above screen shot are courtesy of Miki Nakajima and Dave Stevenson.
+Credit: Courtesy of Miki Nakajima and Dave Stevenson

 “This is still very much an area of active research, so there is much that scientists, including our Department of Terrestrial Magnetism staff scientist Erik Hauri, as well as many other Carnegie colleagues and alumni, are figuring out about how much water exists in the Moon.
 This is a highly important and challenging question to answer given that we have limited knowledge on the history and distribution of lunar water,” explained Carnegie’s Miki Nakajima who, together with Caltech’s Dave Stevenson, set out to determine whether prevailing Moon-formation theories needed to be adjusted to account for the more recent higher estimates of lunar water content.